 Fountain Pen Love Overall Rating

-Pros: Inexpensive, fast dry times, lots of options
+Pros: Inexpensive, good dry times, lots of options

 Cons: Potential consistency issues